This article was originally published in January 2021 but was updated in June 2022.

 Current challenges of the healthcare system

 One of the most significant challenges faced by our healthcare system during the pandemic involves financial pressure.
 According to a report by the American Hospital Association, an estimated $202.6 billion accounted for losses in the hospitals and health systems across the country between March and June 2020, totaling an average loss of $50.7 billion per month.
 The factors that impacted this lost revenue included COVID-19 hospitalization costs, cancelation of services unrelated to the virus, additional costs associated with personal protective equipment and money provided to hospital workers as additional support during these trying times.

 As mentioned, fewer patients are getting treated for their chronic diseases and other non-COVID-related symptoms.
 This means care providers have a backlog of patients that need help maintaining their conditions, which not only affects the hospitals, but more severely the long-term health of those patients in need.

 School-based telemedicine is considered one solution for facing these current health care challenges head-on.
 Due to the robust reimbursement for telemedicine during the pandemic, integrating telehealth into a school setting is a billable service.
 This also provides increased access points for chronically ill patients who need to manage their conditions on a regular basis.

 Tiffany Griffis, the chief nursing officer at Eastern Oklahoma Medical Center, described how useful telemedicine can be in school settings.

-“We can listen to the heart and the lungs, look in the eyes and the ears and the nose, and really do an assessment,” Griffis shared with local news KFSM 5NEWS. “[It’s] kind of an EMT type of assessment of the patient and just a general patient appearance type thing.”
+“We can listen to the heart and the lungs, look in the eyes and the ears and the nose, and really do an assessment,” Griffis shared with local station KFSM 5NEWS. “[It’s] kind of an EMT type of assessment of the patient and just a general patient appearance type thing.”

 According to the county’s local news, this is the first telehealth program the state of Oklahoma has seen to date.